No products in the cart.

 - How does it feel to slowly drag a marker across the paper or pirouette a pencil in big circles?

 - How do your scribbles change when you work on a little piece of scrap paper?
 How does it feel to work BIG (on a scrap of cardboard maybe) and move your whole arm?

 If this kind of art-making is right up your alley, be sure to visit our scrap paper quick collages, scrap stamp shape collages, or hammered nature process art.
-Combine these art explorations with our DIY magic zen jar activity and some aromatherapy DIY pixie dust for a collection of easy stress relief exercises you can practice and use regularly with your little ones.
+Combine these art explorations with our DIY magic zen jar activity or one of the relaxation techniques used in our recycled peace gardens for a collection of easy stress relief exercises you can practice and use regularly with your little ones.

 To make your own scribble art collages you’ll need:

 Note: We prefer to shop locally or use what we have at home, but this list contains Woodpeckers Crafts and/or Amazon affiliate links for reference.
 As Amazon Associates, we make a small commission on qualifying purchases.*